Support we offer

 - Young carers

 The Pastoral team is led by Debbie Kirkham.
-The Pastoral Assistants for our Keystage 3 and 4 provision at The Raikes Centre and Russet House are Miss Woolway and Mrs Paish, Miss Baker looks after our primary provision at Joys Green.
+The Pastoral Assistants for our Keystage 3 and 4 provision at The Raikes Centre and Russet House are Miss Woolway and Mrs Paish, Miss Baker looks after our primary provision at Rutherford House.
 Please do not hesitate to contact them if you have any questions or concerns.